AdamSobieski/Planning/README.md

 ### Actions

-Another key ingredient of planning domains is actions.
+Another key ingredient of planning domains are actions.
 Actions can have preconditions and effects.

+A preliminary concept for representing an action in a .NET assembly or Java JAR resembles:

 ```
-public action A(Agent x, Widget y) extends B(x, y)
+public action A(this State state, Agent x, Widget y) extends B(x, y)
 {
     preconditions
     {